valoran-M/C_programming_language/Chapter2-Types_operators_Expressions/exercises/README.md

     Write a function reightrot(x, n) that return the value of the integer x rotated to the right by n bit position

+## Exercice 2.9

+    In two's complement number systeme, x &= (x-1) delets the rigthmost 1-bit in x.
+Explain why.
+Use this observation to write a faster version of bitcount()